m-mcardle/my-website/assets/markdown/Vidyard.md

   ### Team Performance Dashboard

   More specifically, I would be working primarily on the **Team Performance Dashboard** which was an analytics dashboard that was currently in BETA when I joined.
 It's focus was on providing engagement metrics based on who on your team is creating the most videos, receiving the most views, and invoking the most actions from their viewers.
 When I joined it was a mere prototype of what was intended, and through the course of my four months there, my team and I would bring the dashboard out of a BETA and fully release it to our enterprise customers.
-If you have a Vidyard account you should be able to view the demo dashboard [here](https://secure.vidyard.com/organizations/0/upgrades/team-performance), and check out the our marketing team's awesome promo for the page when it was originally announced.
+If you have a Vidyard account you should be able to view the demo dashboard [here](https://secure.vidyard.com/organizations/0/upgrades/team-performance), and check out the adjacent video for our marketing team's awesome promo for the page.

   </column>